amaranth-lang/rfcs/text/0002-interfaces.md

     * If the member is a port, `Signal(member.shape, reset=member.reset)`.
     * If the member is a signature, `member.signature.create()` for `Out` members, and `member.signature.flip().create()` for `In` members.
   * `signature.create()` creates an interface object from this signature.
 To do this, it calls the constructor of `Interface` described below.
 This method is expected to be routinely overridden in `Signature` subclasses to instantiate subclasses of `Interface`.

+All of the methods that can be called on `signature` can be called on the object returned by `signature.flip()`, and `self` in that case is `signature.flip()`.
+This means that in a method defined on a subclass of `Signature`, `self` can be an instance of that type, or an instance of a different type, `FlippedSignature`, which implements the flipping behavior.
+In the rare case where it is useful to determine which one it is, it is possible to use `type(self) is amaranth.lib.wiring.FlippedSignature`.

 Any object can be an interface object if it has the appropriate `signature` property.
 However, an `amaranth.lib.wiring.Interface` class is introduced, serving two purposes: instantiating interfaces from an anonymous signature, and serving as a convenient base class for custom interface classes.
 The `Interface` class implements only the `__init__()` method, accepting a signature as a parameter.
 It assigns `self.signature` to be that signature, and for each item in `signature.members.create()` it creates a corresponding attribute on `self`.